 Working on this point will help show your professor that you can contribute a major portion of ideas and knowledge through your research, to the already existing content.

 Here’s a useful video by Scribbr on identifying themes in literature

 At this point, you can start writing your literature review.
 Since you have all your sources, citations, a complete detailed outline, and extra notes, figuring out which point needs to go in which section will become a much smoother process.

 All you need to do now is to follow your plan and maintain the structure that you have created to draft your review.

-Most students neglect to revise and proofread their paper, which can cause unnecessary avoidable errors that bring down the entire quality and authority of your submission.
+Most students neglect to revise and proofread their papers, which can cause unnecessary, avoidable errors that bring down the entire quality and authority of your submission.
 Make sure to check for spelling and grammatical mistakes as well as the flow of your sentences.

 Proofreading your submissions before sending them out will help you pinpoint these mistakes.

 Writing a literature review is intimidating and not anywhere near to being an easy process, but it can be made simpler if you know the correct strategies and have appropriate ideas to deal with tough academic papers like these.

 So, keep these five effective steps in mind to create a top-notch literature review that will leave your professor impressed.